-MECHANICAL 60%?
+Are you interested in reducing your energy consumption by as much as 60%?
 Well, the most effective way to make that happen might come as some surprise to you.
-It has nothing to do with your car, or your light bulbs, or any household appliance that you might be thinking of ... getting a more energy efficient heating & cooling system is one of the best ways you Trane introduces the XL20i heating and cooling system with a 12-year compressor warranty.
+It has nothing to do with your car, or your light bulbs, or any household appliance that you might be thinking of ... getting a more energy efficient heating & cooling system is one of the best ways you can get significant energy savings.
+Trane introduces the XL20i heating and cooling system with a 12-year compressor warranty.
 It is, simply put, one of the most energy efficient, environmentally friendly heating and cooling systems available.
 Contact LB Chase Mechanical to learn more about how you can dramatically reduce your heating costs today.

+TRANE

+It's Hard To Stop A Trane.

 Expect more from your independent Trane dealer.

-(865) 428-4824 It's Hard To Stop A Trune.
+(865) 428-4824

+www.knoxfocus.com

-Lucille Foster McMillin
+Lillian Foster McMillin

+Paaes from the Past